js2264/scATACseq-workshop/content/Introduction/02_Program.md

 ### Exercise 4: Peak location vs genomic features
 >10'

-  - Get the distance from ATAC peaks to closest TSS
-  - Find which types of chromatin stats are enriched in acceessible loci
+  - Find which types of chromatin stats are enriched in accessible loci

 ---